TraceDecker/the-watcher/docs/README.md

 ## Overview

 ## Description
 _Nowadays, cellphones and technology are a huge part of daily life.
 But it can be easy to get carried away and lose focus of the task at hand.
-This is an app that can monitor app usage while the user is at places like school, work, the gym, or even at home too._
+This app can monitor app usage at locations marked by pins on a map, and time limits may be set for specific apps, at specific locations.
+Productivity is the goal, not limitation.
+This app will help you increase productivity, decrease device usage as distractions from work or school, and leave enough time for games and social media elsewhere._

 ## Key Features